josephlu2/flashly/README.md

 - Express
 - MongoDB / Mongoose
 - JWT
+- and many more...

 ## Installation

-Flashly requires Node and React to run.
+Flashly requires Node, React, and MongoDB to run.

 Install the dependencies and dev Dependencies and start the two servers.